munchou/munchou/README.md

 <i>last update: 9th of May, 2025</i>

-- 🔭 I’m currently working: no, but I want to.
+- 🔭 I’m currently working in I.T.: no, but I want to.
 - 🌱 I’m currently learning: yes, until Death does me.
 Hahaaaaaa!
 - 👯 I’m looking to collaborate: yes.
 - 🤔 I’m looking for help with: the understanding of the Universe and Life.
 - 💬 Ask me about: things I'm able to answer.
 That'll be a good start.
 - 📫 How to reach me: send me a message, perhaps?
 A pigeon will do, too.
 I only eat super fat ones.
-- 😄 Pronouns: wrong place to learn about pronouns.
-For that, there is a place called "school".
-I heard it can be quite harsh and stressful, but don't quote me on this, I skipped it.
+- 😄 Pronouns: really?
+You people are still at it? :')
 - ⚡ Fun fact: go to your favorite search engine and type "fun fatcs".
 First it'll show you that you mispelled "facts" (had you noticed?), next it'll display you results that'll do a better job than I would.
 Glory to the Internet, right?

 # Collabo (no link with the 1940s')